ciubotaru/share-on-diaspora/trunk/readme.txt

 There is an ongoing effort to translate the plugin into other languages.
 So far, the following translations are completed:

-* Spanish -- contributed by Andrew Kurtis from Webhostinghub.com
+* Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
 * Romanian
 * Russian
 * Japanese (partial so far)
+* French (just some words translated)

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory